rcalxrc08/PatternVectors.jl/page/index.md

 @btime f_simpson_apv_linear_algebra($f_x2);
 ```
 To be noticed the performance improvements thanks to the usage of AlternatePaddedVector, and to be noticed that the first function proposed is not compatible with the CUDA.jl stack.

 \end{section}

+\begin{section}{title="GPU Support", name="GPU"}
+The main objective of this library is to write code without iterating on indices for both cpu and gpu support.
+The main class is PatternVector which, unlike the standard arrays in julia, it is an immutable object, hence we can send it to gpu without issues,
+and being in most of the cases (up to the client) a lightweight object, this sending operation is efficient.
+\end{section}

+\begin{section}{title="New Patterns Definition", name="New Patterns"}
+In most of the cases the provided patterns suffice the applications.
+In case you need a new pattern, the following steps are needed:
+- Define a container (namely MyNewPattern{T}) inheriting from AbstractPattern{T} where T is the data type you are going to store in the array.
+- Define a constructor for it.
+- Implement the interface:
+  - pattern_minimum_size: define the minimum size for your type
+  - getindex_pattern: define the logic to extract scalars
+  - getindex_pattern_range: define the logic to extract ranges
+  - materialize_pattern: define the way to compute broadcasted functions with the new pattern

+And you are ready to go!
+In case you want to use your new pattern in AD applications you will have to provide two additional implementations:
+- ChainRulesCore.rrule(::Type{ZeroPattern}, args...): the rrule for the constructor of your newly defined pattern.
+- pattern_to_vector_pullback: the rrule to convert from pattern to array.

+For more details have a look at the already implemented types.

+\end{section}